cloudfoundry/diego-release/README.md

 through cf-release's git log from your commit until you find a Final Release commit and then look up that commit's SHA in the diego-cf compatibility table.

-## Manifest Generation
+## <a name="manifest-generation"></a>Manifest Generation

 The Diego manifest generation documentation can be found in [docs/manifest-generation.md](docs/manifest-generation.md).

-### Deployment constraints
+## <a name="deployment-constraints"></a>Deployment Constraints

+### <a name="required-dependencies"></a>Required Dependencies

+Before deploying the Diego cluster, ensure that the consul server cluster it will connect to is already deployed.
+In most deployment scenarios, these consul servers come from a CF deployment.

+Additionally, if configuring the BBS to use a relational data store such as a CF-MySQL database, that data store must be deployed or otherwise provisioned before deploying the Diego cluster.

+### <a name="diego-manifest-jobs"></a>Diego Manifest Jobs

-In your manifest, ensure that the following constraints are met:
+In your manifest, ensure that the following constraints on job update order and rate are met:

 1. BBS servers should update before BBS clients.
 This can be achieved by placing `database_zN` instances at the beginning of the jobs list in your manifest.
 For example: